lisitsyn/tapkee/README.md

 For an example of integration you may check
 [Tapkee adapter in Shogun](https://github.com/shogun-toolbox/shogun/blob/master/src/shogun/lib/tapkee/tapkee_shogun.cpp).

-To control the flow you may also provide callbacks that track progress and indicate if computations were cancelled (`tapkee::PROGRESS_FUNCTION` and `tapkee::CANCEL_FUNCTION` keys).

-You may check which version of the library do you have with `TAPKEE_MAJOR_VERSION` and `TAPKEE_MINOR_VERSION` defines.
+When working with installed headers you may check which version of the library do you have with checking the values of `TAPKEE_MAJOR_VERSION` and `TAPKEE_MINOR_VERSION` defines.

 We welcome any integration so please contact authors if you have got any questions.
 If you have successfully used the library please also let authors know about that - mentions of any